-Natasha Rachel Smith, personal finance expert at TopCashback, recommends looking specifically at each card's fees, rewards, and APR.
-“Don’t be tempted by credit cards promotions that might end up costing you more in fees than you get in return,” she says.
-“Reward programs are a great added bonus, so take advantage of them by ensuring the rewards are easily earned and redeemed.”
+Look specifically at each card's fees, rewards, and APR.
+Don’t be tempted by credit cards promotions that might end up costing you more in fees than you get in rewards.
+Having said that, reward programs are a great added bonus that can help you save money when you redeem them for travel or cash back.

 Which credit cards waive the fee for retired military?